coderat-collective/docker-pg_backup_rsynced/README.md

 If you want to just use the [pg_backup_rotated.sh](https://wiki.postgresql.org/wiki/Automated_Backup_on_Linux) bash script you can delete the rsync command from `./data/config/crontab.txt`.

 To use rsync you have to mount a known_hosts file and ssh keys to `/root/.ssh/`.
-Note if you dont mount a folder as backup storage to `/mnt/backups` and delete the container all local backups are gone and rsync will sync the deleted state to you remote host.
+Note if you don't mount a folder as backup storage to `/mnt/backups` and delete the container all local backups are gone and rsync will sync the deleted state to you remote host.

 The basic workflow of this container is inspired by: